raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 + check that the wires from the motor board are connected to the four GPIO pins and GND as set out in the previous step
 + check the wires between the motors and the motor board are secure and connected properly
 + most motor boards have a red LED to show it is powered on.
 If it is not lit up, your board might have a switch to turn it on.
-You may also need new batteries or your battery pack may need to be filled completely for it to work (e.g. if it can take 8 batteries)
+You may also need new batteries, or your battery pack may need to be filled completely for it to work (e.g. if it can take 8 batteries)

 ### Discussion